The Bachelorette (American TV series) season 13: Bachelor in Paradise Canada

 Bordyukov returned for the inaugural season of Bachelor in Paradise Canada.
-He split from Kit Blaiklock week 5.
+He split from Kit Blaiklock in week 5.

 The Bachelor Winter Games

-Unglert would appear again on his third Bachelor Nation franchise appearance in The Bachelor Winter Games, he joined with first-time returnees Bigger, Jamey Kocan and Josiah Graham to compete as Team USA.
-Bigger and Kocan were eliminated in week one, Graham was eliminated in week three.
-Unglert was eliminated in week four.
+Unglert, Bigger, Jamey Kocan, and Josiah Graham returned for The Bachelor Winter Games to compete in Team USA.
+Bigger and Kocan were eliminated in week 1, Graham was eliminated in week 3, and Unglert was eliminated in week 4.